Interpretability Guarantees with Merlin-Arthur Classifiers: Theoretical Framework

-which means that for every data point $\bfx \in D$ the feature selector $M$ selects a feature that is present in it or returns the empty set.
+\begin{dfn}[Feature Selector] For a given dataset $D$, we define a \emph{feature selector} as a map $M:D \rightarrow D_p$ such that for all $\bfx \in D$ we have $M(\bfx) \subseteq \bfx$.
+This means that for every data point $\bfx \in D$ the feature selector $M$ chooses a feature that is present in $\bfx$.
 We call $\CM(D)$ the space of all feature selectors for a dataset $D$. \end{dfn}

-\begin{dfn}[Partial Classifier] We define a \emph{partial classifier} for a feature space $\Sigma$ as a function $A: \Sigma \rightarrow \skl{-1,0,1}$.
+\begin{dfn}[Feature Classifier] We define a \emph{feature classifier} for a dataset $D$ as a function $A: D_p \rightarrow \skl{-1,0,1}$.
 Here, $0$ corresponds to the situation where the classifier is unable to identify a correct class.
-We call the space of all partial classifiers $\CA$. \end{dfn}
+We call the space of all feature classifiers $\CA$. \end{dfn}